 I counsel you not to believe the lies or scam forged by this organization.

 In addition to the above-mentioned proofs, I also had to finally ask a mentor of mine who initially gave me the business plan about what he felt about the A.Y.E and to my surprise, the A.Y.E is a scam.

 He also told me that he was included in their program in 2016 and it was a scam.

 After this event, a whole lot of entrepreneurs that were deceitfully invited all left angrily and how disappointed they fell.

 I am not angry because I was not given the grant but the bottom line is that I felt Used and intimidated.

-that’s my point here, I counsel you to make your personal findings.
+That’s my point here, I counsel you to make your findings.

 It is such a disappointment that the so-called Nigerian leaders of tomorrow are seeking ways to extort the little that has been painfully gathered by poor Nigerians.

-Please note all are really good as they claim to make sure to be extremely careful.
+Please note all are good as they claim to make sure to be extremely careful.

-Here is an article I recommend that you read in order to help you get started with raising capital for your business.
+Here is an article I recommend that you read to help you get started with raising capital for your business.